alexpovel/srgn/README.md

           files in sorted order.

           Sorted processing disables parallel processing.

+      --stdout-detection <STDOUT_DETECTION>
+          Control heuristics for stdout detection, and potentially force to value.

+          [default: auto]

+          Possible values:
+          - auto:       Automatically detect if stdout is a TTY and act accordingly
+          - force-tty:  Act as if stdout is a TTY
+          - force-pipe: Act as if stdout is not a TTY, e.g. a pipe, redirect

       --threads <THREADS>
           Number of threads to run processing on, when working with files.